 I’m going to give you a minute to look back at the cover.
 Go ahead.
 Did you notice anything?
 Try looking again, if you didn’t.
 The cover is a big clue as to what the story is about.
 If you look closely at the cover, you will notice that the crayon’s name is red, but colors in blue.
 This crayon is having an identity crisis!

-While this story may closely resemble some of the events occurring in Hollywood (as a colleague of mine pointed out), I feel students could easily make connections to the text.
+While this story may closely resemble some of the events occurring in Hollywood with Bruce/Caitlyn Jenner (as a colleague of mine pointed out), I feel students could easily make connections to the text.
 How often have students felt they had to be somebody they weren’t?
 Think of those perfectionists in your classroom.
-Could you not have a discussion about how important it is to accept others for who they are?
+Couldn’t you have a discussion about how important it is to accept others for who they are?
 Could this be easily relatable for students of other cultures that feel they must change or adapt to the culture they live in now?

-This text could not only facilitate discussion but could also be a good starting point for a personal narrative.
+This mentor text could not only facilitate discussion but could also be a good starting point for a personal narrative.
 Students could write about a time that they felt they weren’t accepted as who they really were and how it all changed (if it did).
 The elements of cause and effect could be discussed, along with comparing and contrasting.
 Finally, this book would be a great book for discussing theme and diversity.